 Install the outboard rotating element with chamfered side facing the impeller.
 Compress the seal assembly and install the outer lock spring.
+Install the seal washer (38).

-Use two of the capscrews (18) to position the gasket on the seal housing.
+Use two of the capscrews and lockwashers (34 and 35) to position the gasket on the seal housing.
 Make certain the slotted hole in the gasket aligns with the grease passage in the housing.

 Slide the assembled seal housing, seal and gasket onto the shaft and secure to the intermediate with the two capscrews.
 Be careful not to damage the rotating elements on the shaft threads.
-Install the remaining hardware (18).
+Install the remaining hardware (34 and 35).